ElucidSolutions/fpt/modules/search/Readme.md

 /*
   search_form_block accepts three arguments:

-  * blockElement, a JQuery HTML Element
+  * context, a Block Expansion Context
   * and success and failure, two functions that do not accept any arguments.

-  blockElement must contain a single text node that represents a Search Interface id.
+  context.element must contain a single text node that represents a Search Interface id.

-  search_form_block replaces blockElement with an inline search form and calls success.
+  search_form_block replaces context.element with an
+  inline search form and calls success.
 Whenever a query is entered into the form, an event handler executes the query against the